-Depending on the object of the cat's communication, he may be claiming ownership or indicating pleasure.
+Called bunting, cats rub their heads against prominent objects to leave chemical markings as a part of scent communication.
+Depending on the object of the cat's communication, they may be claiming ownership or indicating pleasure.

-Cats' Scent Glands
+Cats' Pheromone Glands

 Which part of the head is used depends on the height of the target object.
 The forehead and ears usually are rubbed on the highest objects while head-height objects are marked with a swipe from the corner of the mouth to the ear.
 Lower objects get rubbed with the chin and throat.

 When cats bunt each other, this is often done as a form of social bonding.
 It is done among cats who are friendly and familiar and is usually initiated by the more dominant cat as a way to make all the cats in the colony "smell" the same.

 Head Rubbing on Owners

 Some cats become pushy and turn the behavior into a head-cracking contest (ouch!), while others slowly rub their body and tail around and around human ankles.

 We can't know for sure, but cats tend to scent-mark objects that are most important to them.
 They use rubbing with friendly cats, not with strangers.
 A cat who head-rubs your face with wide-open eyes close to your face pays you a huge compliment in terms of trust by placing herself in a vulnerable position.
 She is saying that you are a part of her tribe.

 Chastain, C.B.
 Animal Handling and Physical Restraint.
 CRC Medical Press, 2014.

 Rodan, Ilona, and Sarah Heath.
 Feline Behavioral Health and Welfare.
 Elsevier, 2015.